kermattC/baseball-tracker/README.md

 * My second best result.
 The ball is tracked for 8 frames during its downwards movement.

 # Other Files
+I've also included some files that contain the videos themselves, other code I've written to work my way up to the final product and failure cases that I've encountered.

 ## data
 * The videos I used to test this project's method.